-PTSD can affect your life insurance rates, but it does not automatically exclude you from coverage.
+PTSD can come from being in the military, law enforcement or any traumatic experience and unfortunately is does effect your life insurance rates, but it does not automatically exclude you from coverage.
 There are certain life insurance companies that will view PTSD more favorably than others.

 Individuals with mild well-documented cases of PTSD can secure affordable life insurance coverage with the condition.

 For people with more severe forms of PTSD, there are alternative insurance solutions available in the form of guaranteed issue life insurance or accidental death coverage.